 packages (Padded envelopes)

-BIRTHDAY EXCEPTION: if your camper has a birthday while at camp – he/she may receive one box.
-PLEASE MARK IT "BIRTHDAY" in large print on the outside of the box.
+If your camper has a birthday while at camp, he/she may receive a box.
+Please mark it with “BIRTHDAY” on the outside of the box.

 In general, campers are not allowed to use the phone during camp.
 However, our office staff is happy to talk with parents should they be concerned about their children while away.